mukhtar-github/mern-stack-app/MERN_Stack_Course.md

 Hi i'm Beau Carnes with freecodecamp.org.
 In this course i'm going to teach you how to make a *full stack web application* using the *Mern Stack*.
 But I'm going to teach you even more than other *Mern Stack* courses, I'm going to show you how to convert the Back-end of the app to Serverless, and how to host it for free in the cloud, so you don't even need *Node or Express*.
 The *Mern Stack* is a popular stack of technologies for building a *modern single page application*. *Mongodb* is a *document based open source database*.

 *Node.js* allows Javascript to run outside a browser in places like a web server. *Express* is a web application framework that makes it simpler to code a web server in javascript.
 And *React* is a Javascript front-end library for building *user interfaces*.
 In this course we will be building a *Restaurant Review Web App*.
-First I will talk about *Mongodb* and how to host your database in the cloud using Mongodb Atlas then I'll show you how to create the Back-end of the app using Node.js and Express.
+First I will talk about *Mongodb* and how to host your database in the cloud using Mongodb Atlas then I'll show you how to create the Back-end of the app using *Node.js and Express*.

 Our Server will interact with the database using the native Mongodb Javascript library instead of the Mongoose library used by many other *Mern Stack* courses.
 Why use an extra library if you don't have to.
 Next I will show how to create the Front-end with React and connect the front-end to the back-end at that point the *Mern Stack* app will be complete.
 But I'll have one more thing to show you in the final part of this course.

 I will show you how to replace the *Node-Express* backend with *Mongodb Realm*.
 This is a serverless platform that will allow us to do everything in the cloud without running our own server, and with a lot less code.
 Then I'll show you how we can use *Mongodb Realm* to host our React front-end, so our entire web app will be hosted for free on *Mongodb Realm*.
 If you already know a lot about the *Mern Stack*, just skip and go straight to where I show how to convert the *Node-Express* backend to use *Mongodb Realm* instead.

-Let me show you an overview of the structure of the app we're going to 02:04 build
-02:06
-over on this side we have the m of the
-02:07
-mirn stack mongodb
-02:09
-we'll be hosting this on mongodb atlas
-02:12
-we also and then we have the e in the
-02:14
-end this is the backend
-02:16
-node in express you'll see that express
-02:19
-is just part of node and this is where
-02:21
-we're going to be running the our
-02:22
-backend server here and then we have our
-02:25
-react
-02:25
-front end and we'll be running our react
-02:29
-on a local server too
-02:30
+Let me show you an overview of the structure of the app we're going to build.
+Over on this side we have the *M* of the *Mern Stack -- Mongodb*.
+We'll be hosting this on Mongodb Atlas.
+We also, and then we have the *E* and the *N* this is the backend *Node and Express*.
+You'll see that *Express* is just part of *Node*, and this is where we're going to be running the our backend serveR.
+And then we have our *R* for *React front-end*.
+And we'll be running our React on a local server too, inside Node.js.

-inside node.js and then the client so
+And then the client so
 02:33
 this is what people will see when they
 02:35